-Its true that the Puritans sometimes went too far in their moral stringency, causing harm to those around them, and their own historical reputation.
-They were children of their times – with sins, weaknesses, and blind spots.
+It’s true that the Puritans sometimes went too far in their moral stringency, to the point of harming those around them (and their own historical reputation).
+For better or for worse, they were children of their times, with all the sins, weaknesses, and blind spots that go along with it.
 However, modern Christians can still learn much from the prayers and practices of the Puritans – hence the publishing of The Valley of Vision.

 Consider the beauty and wisdom of the introduction:

 Thou hast brought me to the valley of vision, where I live in the depths but see in the heights; hemmed in by mountains of sin I behold thy glory.